eidoom/aoc20-mirror/README.md

 Data structures

-* I used a linked list implemented on a (contiguous memory) array.
+* I used a circular singly linked list implemented on a (contiguous memory) array.
 The starting position is not recorded in the "container" (it's a circle).
 Each element has value given by index and next value in list given by entry.

 ### [24](https://adventofcode.com/240240/day/24)